TV Marajoara: Aftermath

-The day after the closure of TV Marajoara, the broadcaster's 96 employees sent a petition to Brasília asking for a re-examination of the government's decision and declaring that the broadcaster was up to date with salaries, pensions, FGTS and other taxes.
+The day after the closure of TV Marajoara, the stations's 96 employees sent a petition to Brasília asking for a re-examination of the government's decision and declaring that the station was up to date with salaries, pensions, FGTS and other taxes.
 However, the decision was not reversed.
 On July 23, the Federal Government opened a public competition for the revoked TV concessions.
 The Silvio Santos Group acquired five concessions, including channel 2 VHF in Belém, which during the implementation process had its concession changed to channel 5 VHF.
-On September 2, 1981, TVS Belém (today SBT Pará) went on air, Channel 2 only returned to air in 1987, with TV Cultura do Pará.
+On September 2, 1981, TVS Belém (now SBT Pará) went on air, Channel 2 was later used by TV Cultura do Pará in 1987.

 In 1982, the owner of TV Guajará, Lopo de Castro Júnior, purchased the old TV Marajoara studios that were located on Avenida São Jerônimo (currently Avenida Governador José Malcher), to serve as the new headquarters of channel 4 and radio stations Guajará AM and FM.
 The broadcaster even built a new 105-meter-high metal tower, replacing the old concrete tower that had been condemned and demolished due to structural problems.
 Channel 4 used the facilities until 1997, when Rede Boas Novas, which bought TV Guajará in 1995, moved its headquarters to the Theological Seminary of the Assembly of God (SETAD), in Marco.
 Currently, the building is used by a unit of Colégio Integrado, while the transmission tower is operated by TV Grão Pará.

 TV Marajoara's image collection was passed on to TV Guajará, and part of it, to save costs, ended up having the tapes reused to record new content, according to the station's former director, José Paulo Costa.
 When TV Guajará was sold to Boas Novas in 1995, these tapes were donated, along with other historical equipment from both broadcasters, to the Museu da Imagem e do Som do Pará.
 Another part of the collection was in the possession of Diários Associados, and ended up being lost in the 1990s along with photo files and copies of the newspaper A Província do Pará when the group disbanded the periodical.